Sheriff: Baldwin fired prop gun that killed cinematographer

 Associated Press

 SANTA FE, N.M.
-(AP) — Actor Alec Baldwin fired a prop gun on a movie set and killed the cinematographer, authorities said.
-The director of the Western being filmed was wounded, and authorities are investigating what happened.
+(AP) — Actor Alec Baldwin fired a prop gun on the set of a Western and killed the cinematographer, officials said.
+The director of the movie was wounded, and authorities are investigating what happened.

-Halyna Hutchins, cinematographer on the movie “Rust,” and director Joel Souza were shot Thursday on the rustic film set in the desert on the southern outskirts of Santa Fe, New Mexico, according to County Sheriff’s officials.
+Halyna Hutchins, cinematographer on “Rust,” and director Joel Souza were shot Thursday in the desert on the southern outskirts of Santa Fe.

-A spokesperson for Baldwin said there was an accident on the set involving the misfire of a prop gun with blanks.
-Sheriff’s spokesman Juan Rios said detectives were investigating how and what type of projectile was discharged.
+A spokesperson for Baldwin said there was an accident involving the misfire of a prop gun with blanks.
+Santa Fe County Sheriff’s spokesman Juan Rios said detectives were investigating what type of projectile was discharged and how.
+No immediate charges were filed.

 Prop guns fire blanks, gunpowder charges that produce a flash and a bang but not a hard projectile.
 But when the trigger is pulled, the paper or plastic wadding is ejected from the barrel with enough force that it can be lethal at close range, as proved to be the case in the death of an actor in 1984.
 In another on-set accident in 1993, the actor son of martial arts star Bruce Lee was killed after a bullet was left in a prop gun.

-Hutchins, 42, was airlifted to the University of New Mexico Hospital, where she was pronounced dead by medical personnel, the sheriff’s department said.
-Souza, 48, was taken by ambulance to Christus St. Vincent Regional Medical Center, where he is undergoing treatment.
+Hutchins, 42, was airlifted to a hospital, where she was pronounced dead.
+Souza, 48, was taken by ambulance to a medical center.

 “The details are unclear at this moment, but we are working to learn more, and we support a full investigation into this tragic event,” International Cinematographers Guild president John Lindley and executive director Rebecca Rhine said in a statement.

-Sheriff’s deputies responded about 2 p.m. to the movie set at the Bonanza Creek Ranch after 911 calls described a person being shot on set, said Rios, the sheriff’s spokesman.
+Sheriff’s deputies responded about 2 p.m. to the movie set at the Bonanza Creek Ranch after 911 calls described a person being shot there, said Rios, the sheriff’s spokesman.
 The ranch has been used in dozens of films, including the recent Tom Hanks Western “News of the World.”

 “This investigation remains open and active,” Rios said in a statement.
 “No charges have been filed in regard to this incident.
 Witnesses continue to be interviewed by detectives.”